qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

     >>> myresult['OUTPUT']
     /data/buffers.shp

-You can load those layers by passing the corresponding file paths to the ``load()`` method.
+You can load feature output by passing the corresponding file paths to the ``load()`` method.
 Or you could use ``runAndLoadResults()`` instead of ``run()`` to load them immediately.